elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_api_data.md

 ## Refactoring Our View

-Our Elm application is currently in working order without any compiler errors.
-But let's refactor our `view` function a little bit so that we can render both our games and our list of players.
+Let's refactor our `view` function so we can render both our games and our list of players.

 We can start by simplifying our `view` function to simply render our `gamesIndex` and `playersIndex`, and we'll offload the conditional to check